AkshayS21/Navigation-Project-with-DQN/README.md

 More ideas on training an agent for pixel states can be taken from this research paper - https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf

 ### Note:
-If the above notebook does not display for some reason, please copy the link to the notebook and use this website - https://nbviewer.jupyter.org/
+If the jupyter notebook does not display for some reason, please copy the link to the notebook and use this website - https://nbviewer.jupyter.org/